Tyneham: Dorset's Ghost Village

 Other Ghost Villages in the UK

-Explore more of Tyneham's story: Full history • After the evacuation • The church door note • The Bond family • Village photos
+Explore more of Tyneham's story: Full history • After the evacuation • The church door note • The Bond family • Tyneham village photos